caller79/rest-parsers/README.md

 ```

 This approach is flexible in the sense that:
-1. Different frontends can pass different properties, and the backend is only responsible for updating the properties passed.
+1. Different frontends can pass different properties, and the backend is responsible for updating the properties passed, leaving the rest intact.
 2. You can clearly distinguish the scenario where a property must be set to null from the scenario where a property needs to be left intact.
 Java frameworks like Jackson do not make it easy to clearly distinguish the case where a property in a JSON is missing or is set to null explicitly.
 3. Nested objects can be handled cleanly, using the same representation, for example, if only one attribute of the nested object needs to be updated.